Ir para Conteúdo principal

 • Legal Entity Identifier (LEI)

-Aims to create a unique code used internationally for financial transactions by legal entities.
+It aims to create a unique code to be used worldwide for financial transactions on the stock exchange by commercial entities that request it.

 • European Car And Driving License Information System (EUCARIS)